chef-boneyard/chef-web-docs-2016/chef_master/source/ohai.rst

 Use a Mash
 -----------------------------------------------------
-Most of the information we want to lookup would be nested in some way, and |ohai| tends to do this by storing the data in a Mash.
+Most of the information we want to lookup would be nested in some way, and |ohai| tends to do this by storing the data in a mash.
 This can be done by creating a new mash and setting the attribute to it.

 In plugins/canhas.rb: